OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

   openmdao_test                            (Confirms that all tests pass) bzr commit -m <comment>                  (Commits your merge changes to trunk copy [assuming tests pass])

-If you can build successfully and pass the tests after the merge, you may push your branch to openmdao.
+If you can build successfully and pass the tests after the merge, you may push your branch to the OpenMDAO trunk on Launchpad.
 You must have a Launchpad account and you must have your public SSH key registered with it in order to push a branch.
 Type:

 ::